greenwatch/recipes/omnivore/tst-moules-frites.md

 about 1½ mins, shaking the pan and stirring the vegetables until they start to wilt.

+# Directions

+1. Tip the mussels into a large bowl of cold water.
+Discard any that remain open when tapped, then drain well and pull away any
+‘beards’.
+(Fresh mussels look
+black and shiny and should only smell pleasantly of the deep sea
+– the vast majority should be
+tightly closed.
+Avoid any that smell ‘fishy’, look dry or are mostly open.)
+2. Thinly slice the vegetables and garlic.
+Roll the chilli in your hands to loosen the seeds, then slit in half and shake out the seeds.
+Slice the flesh into thin sticks, then stack together and finely chop.
+Pick over the thyme sprigs, discarding the thick stalks, and pick the parsley leaves from the stalks.
+Prepare the chips (see recipe, below right).
+3. Place a large, heavy-based
+sauté pan (with a lid) on the hob
 4. With the heat still on high, toss in all the mussels and shake the pan so they form an even layer.